-- the lower rate – for a child who receives:
+The lower rate is for a child who:

-- any rate of either component of Disability Living Allowance (mobility or care) except the highest rate of the care component
+- receives any rate of either component of Disability Living Allowance, except the highest rate of the care component

-- the higher rate – for a child who:
+The higher rate is for a child who:

 - receives the highest rate of the care component of Disability Living Allowance